Renaming a scheduled task in the task scheduler is not as easy as right-clicking and selecting “Rename.” But it is not hard either. Here’s how.

 1. First, search for “Task Scheduler” in the start menu and open it.

 2. In the Task Scheduler, select “Task Scheduler Library” on the left panel to see all the tasks.
 Now, right-click on the task you want to change the name and select “Export.”

 3. Browse to any location and save the file by clicking the “Save” button.
-You can name the file whatever you want, just mind the .xml file extension.
+You can name the file whatever you want; mind the .xml file extension.

 4. We need to import the task again to rename it.
-On the right-panel, select “Import task” option.
+On the right panel, select the “Import task” option.

 5. Browse to the previous location, select the exported task and click on the “Open” button.

 7. That is it.
-You have successfully renamed scheduled task in Task Scheduler.
+You have successfully renamed the scheduled task in Task Scheduler.

-I know this is a roundabout way but it is the best you got to rename scheduled task in Task Scheduler on Windows.
-Comment below if you face any difficulties or if you know some other way to rename scheduled task in Windows 10.
+I know this is a roundabout way, but it is the best you got to rename a scheduled task in Task Scheduler on Windows.
+Comment below if you face any difficulties or know another way to rename scheduled tasks in Windows 10.